ilrock/uppy-activestorage-upload/README.md

 The ActiveStorage Upload plugin handles Ruby on Rails ActiveStorage direct uploads with Uppy.

+### 🚨 WARNING
+The only code change in this fork is a change from exporting as a CommonJS Module to an ES Module.
+[See this issue](https://github.com/excid3/uppy-activestorage-upload/issues/11) for more information.
+This is a temporary workaround and I do not recommend using this repository directly.
+Thanks!

 ## Example

 Add this line to your HEAD tag.